TuinfeesT/TuinWolk/documentation.md

 Future extensions
 =================
- - Custom replication level (don't store every user's repository on every node).
+ - Custom replication level (don't store every user's repository on every node, making the system a lot more scalable).
  - Web interface (so only a login is needed for downloading a single file in stead of cloning a full repository).
+ - Resetting of a user's repository (removing all history information and old, large, unneeded files).

 Caveats
 =======